GoogleChrome/developer.chrome.com/site/en/docs/webstore/publish/index.md

 {% endAside %}

-Before you publish an extension, you need to load it locally and test that it works, as described in [Hello extensions][hello-extension].
+Before you publish an extension, you need to load it locally and test that it works, as described in [Development Basics][dev-basics].
 Make sure that it runs correctly and that all its functionality works as you intend.

 To publish your item to the Chrome Web Store, follow these steps: